 After three and half years of Khmer Rouge rule, relations with neighbouring Vietnam had deteriorated because of the number of refugees fleeing Cambodia and because of border disputes.
 The Vietnamese invaded after being provoked by an attack ordered by Pol Pot.

 Refugees from the Khmer Rouge regime fled to camps on the Cambodia/Thai border.
 In 1979 an International response led to the opening of several refugee camps within Thailand for some 160,000 refugees.
-A further 350,000 lived in Thailand outside of the camps, and some 100,000 fled to Vietnam, where the UNHCR provided them with assistance.
+The UNHCR, the United Nations’ Refugee Agency, also provided assistance to refugees in Vietnam.
 Between 1978 and 1993, Cambodian refugees from the UNHCR camps were admitted to the US, Australia, France, Canada, and several other countries.